 To obtain excellent resolution of hadronic shower energy measurement a binary readout of the gaseous detector is the simplest and most effective scenario.
 However, a lateral segmentation of a few millimeters is needed to ensure good linearity and resolution of the reconstructed energy.
-Such a lateral segmentation leads to a huge number of electronic channels resulting in a complicated readout system design and a too large power consumption. $1x1~\rm cm^2$ cells are found to be a good compromise that still provides a very good resolution at moderate energies.
-However, simulation studies show that saturation effects are expected to show up at higher energies (> $40~\rm GeV$).
+Such a lateral segmentation leads to a huge number of electronic channels resulting in a complicated readout system design and a too large power consumption. $1x1 \text{ cm}^2$ cells are found to be a good compromise that still provides a very good resolution at moderate energies.
+However, simulation studies show that saturation effects are expected to show up at higher energies (> 40 GeV).
 This happens when many particles cross one cell in the center of the hadronic shower.
 To reduce these effects, the choice of multi-threshold electronics (Semi-Digital) readout is chosen to improve on the energy resolution by exploiting the particle density in a more appropriate way.
 These elements were behind the development of a Semi-Digital Hadronic CALorimeter (SDHCAL) that we propose to equip one of the CEPC future experiments.

-Even with a 1x1 cm2 lateral granularity of the readout system, a huge number of electronic channels is still needed.
+Even with a $1x1 \text{ cm}^2$ lateral granularity of the readout system, a huge number of electronic channels is still needed.
 This has two important consequences.
 The first is the power consumption and the resulting increase of temperature which affects the behavior of the active layers.
 The other consequence is the number of service cables needed to power, read out these channels.
 These two aspects can deteriorate the performance of the HCAL and destroy the principle of PFA if they are not addressed properly.

 The R&D pursued by the CALICE SDHCAL groups has succeeded to pass almost all the technical hurdles of the PFA-based HCAL.
 The SDHCAL groups have succeeded to build the first technological prototype [19] of these new-generation calorimeters with 48 active layers of GRPC, 1m2 each.
 The prototype validates the concept of high-granularity gaseous detector and permits to study the energy resolution of hadrons one can obtains with such calorimeter.
+Figure 4.21 shows the energy resolution of SDHCAL with different number of layers using test beam data collected at CERN.
+It indicates that SDHCAL with 40 layers yield descent performance with pion energy up to 80 GeV which is suitable for CEPC detector.